POLICY MANUAL OF THE

 b.)
 President Elect

 e.)
 Past President

 f.)
-NSPS Delegate – Travel and registration fees for the ACSM Spring and Fall Meetings will be reimbursed.
+NSPS Delegate – Travel and registration fees for the NSPS Spring and Fall Meetings will be reimbursed.
 Travel to NSPS Area 3 & 4 meetings will also be reimbursed.

 a.)
 Air transportation for authorized business travel shall be arranged at the lowest available airfare.